-In addition to building brand, customer demand and sales, as marketers, we’re responsible for conserving our business’s value and our community’s resources.
+In addition to building brand, customer demand and sales, you’re responsible for conserving your business’s value and your resources.

-We’ve polluted our audience’s trust over time.
-So they no longer believe us because we’ve practiced “got-you” marketing and “me-me-me” promotion.
+But many brands have polluted their audience’s trust over time.
+So they no longer believe you because due to “got-you” marketing and “me-me-me” promotion.

 To practice sustainable content marketing means being ethical and transparent in both our actions and the results we produce.